USCutter Laserpoint II Review

 This is all well and good, but unfortunately SCALPro isn’t compatible with the ARMS function of the laser vinyl cutter, so you’ll be stuck with just manual contour cutting.

-If you buy the USC laser cutting machine from Amazon, there’s no option to receive SCALPro instead of VinylMaster Cut so Mac users will need to go direct to USC.
+If you buy the USC laser cutting machine elsewhere, there’s no option to receive SCALPro instead of VinylMaster Cut so Mac users will need to go direct to USC.

 USCutter Laserpoint II Review